ATaylorAerospace/HohmannHET/README.md

 ## Overview

-The Hohmann transfer is the most efficient way to move a spaceprobes between two orbits using two engine impulses.
+The Hohmann transfer is the most efficient way to move spaceprobes between two orbits using two engine impulses.
 This script provides a tool to analyze such transfers, calculating key parameters like delta-v (change in velocity), transfer orbit characteristics, and inclination changes.

 ## Features